How to Read Emails Using Gmail Instead of Webmail

 - The POP Server is mail.yourdomain.com (replace yourdomain.com with your domain name).
-Leave the default POP port, namely 110.
+Change the POP port to 995.

 - Check the Leave a copy of retrieved message on the server box if you plan to keep accessing your emails from other clients or regular Webmail interfaces.
 Otherwise, emails will be deleted from the mail server as soon as they are retrieved by Gmail.

-- Keep the Always use a secure connection (SSL) when retrieving mail box unchecked.
+- Check the Always use a secure connection (SSL) when retrieving mail box.

 - Choose whether or not you want to label incoming messages, and whether or not you want to archive them.

 - Click Add Account.
 Gmail will then fetch all emails from the specified address.